Pass Through Fees and Everything You Need to Know About Them

 Card networks, also called cardmember associations, have to operate those networks efficiently and reliably.
 They also need to maintain a high standard of security.
 Assessment fees help to address those needs.

-Some components of pass thru fees, like interchange fees, can't be negotiated.
+Some components of pass through fees, like interchange fees, can't be negotiated.
 However, it's possible to negotiate others, like merchant services fees.
 In these cases, it's crucial to carefully review each individual charge to determine if it's necessary and/or negotiable.

 Optimizing Service and Cost for Credit Card Payment Processing